Investment Platforms

 Reliability and Risks

-Bondora was founded in 2007, making it over fifteen years old.
+Bondora was founded in 2007, making it almost 20 years old.
 Over the years, it has become a reliable and profitable platform.
-However, the risk of investment here is high, especially if you select loans individually.

-Compared to (deposit) savings, Bondora offers a good return, but it’s not a bank and does not fall under the deposit guarantee scheme.
+Compared to (deposit) savings, Bondora offers a good return, but it is not a bank and does not fall under the deposit guarantee scheme.
 Returns on the platform are not guaranteed, and certain terms apply to the rates advertised in the Go & Grow program.